DiegoSousa/MySimpleCRM/README.md

 <h1>Configuring the Database:

-1 - <b>Install PostgreSQL<b> (http://www.postgresql.org/download/)
+1 - <b>Install PostgreSQL<b> (http://www.postgresql.org/download/).

-1.1 - If you think necessary, you can install the customer PostgreSQL (http://www.pgadmin.org/download/)
+1.1 - If you think necessary, you can install the customer PostgreSQL (http://www.pgadmin.org/download/).

-1.2 - Create a database with the name "messengerConcurrent" and set the "Login Role" default PostgreSQL, which contains login and password 'postgres'
+1.2 - Create a database with the name "messengerConcurrent" and set the "Login Role" default PostgreSQL, which contains login and password 'postgres'.

 <h1>Configuring the Eclipse: